By Nirmal Mangar

 The family members of the victim alleged that it took almost an hour for the police to reach their house when the information was given immediately by the son of the victim.

-“The police station is just a five minutes walk from our house but it almost took one hour for them to reach here for the reason best known to them,” said Arjun Kumar Sharma.
+“The police station is just a five minutes walk from our house but it almost took one hour for them to reach here for reasons best known to them,” said Arjun Kumar Sharma.

 Sikkim Chronicle team visited both the police station and primary health centre to carry out a detailed investigation.